'Baby Shark' Has Crashed Into the Pop Charts. How Did It Get There?

 Doo doo doo doo doo doo!
 A delightful song (or grating, never-ending slog, if you're a parent of a young child) about a family of sharks scouring the seas for their next meal has made its way to the Billboard Hot 100.

-The uber-viral "Baby Shark" charted at No. 32 for the week ending January 12.
-It boasted 20.8 million streams last week, according to Nielsen Music, alongside its already-gargantuan 2 billion-plus YouTube views.
+The uber-viral "Baby Shark" charted at No. 32 for the week ending Jan.
+12. It boasted 20.8 million streams last week, according to Nielsen Music, alongside its already gargantuan 2 billion-plus YouTube views.

 If you haven't heard the infectious kids' bop, here's a quick refresher.

-Now that the song will burrow (or re-burrow) its way into the recesses of your brain at the most inopportune times, inquiring minds may want to know how this simple ditty inspired car-jumpers, children, and Ellen DeGeneres to raise their arms in marine-fish formation in the name of the #BabySharkChallenge.
+Now that the song will burrow (or re-burrow) its way into the recesses of your brain at the most inopportune times, inquiring minds may want to know how this simple ditty inspired car-jumpers, children and Ellen DeGeneres to raise their arms in marine-fish formation in the name of the #BabySharkChallenge.

-The song and dance already existed decades before the South Korean children's company Pinkfong — a heavy-hitter in fun-ducational entertainment — spun the success of its "Baby Shark" video into a whole series of animated videos featuring penguins, apes and lions.
+The song and dance already existed decades before the South Korean children's company Pinkfong — a heavy hitter in fun-ducational entertainment — spun the success of its "Baby Shark" video into a whole series of animated videos featuring penguins, apes and lions.

 Much of the song's popularity, of course, just has to do with the fickle nature of the Internet, which subsumes the strange and the novel and continues to be hard to focus-group.
 Surely, it helps that there's a fun, easy-to-learn dance routine that accompanies the video.
 Children's YouTube videos have also been the source subject behind other memes.
-(Another YouTube kid video, Johny Johny Yes Papa, drew all matter of virality beyond the under-five set for its peculiar, uncanny-valley style of animation.)
+(Another YouTube kid video, Johny Johny Yes Papa, drew all matter of virality beyond the under-5 set for its peculiar, uncanny-valley style of animation.)

-But, according to SmartStudy, Pinkfong's parent company, the meme's first wave of success came from South Korean pop groups.
-K-pop heavy-hitters like Girls' Generation and BLACKPINK — the first K-pop group to perform at Coachella — started taking on the challenge at their live appearances as early as last year.
+But according to SmartStudy, Pinkfong's parent company, the meme's first wave of success came from South Korean pop groups.
+K-pop heavy hitters like Girls' Generation and BLACKPINK — the first K-pop group to perform at Coachella — started taking on the challenge at their live appearances as early as last year.
 By then, the video had already gained traction in Indonesia, the Philippines and much of southeast Asia.

 Once "Baby Shark" had caught on with the K-pop set, the rest of the Internet soon got a taste of the phenomenon.
 YouTube featured it on Rewind, the site's annual year-end roundup of viral video content.
 It's a frequent favorite on the lip-syncing video app TikTok, which breeds its own ecosystem of viral content.
 People bolted out of their cars in the name of the #BabySharkChallenge, creating a minor public health scare.
 Philippine Marines, police officers and firefighters got in on the fun.
 Even crooner Josh Groban and Game of Thrones actress Sophie Turner took part in a cocktail-hour version of "Baby Shark" with James Corden.

 Only time will tell if "Baby Shark" will climb up the charts in the vein of other high-charting dance crazes.
-Silento's 2015 viral hit "Watch Me" – the song behind the "whip and nae nae" – peaked at No. 3 on the Billboard charts, while Drake's "In My Feelings" (which inspired the #InMyFeelingsChallenge) topped the charts for a cool ten weeks last year.
+Silento's 2015 viral hit "Watch Me" — the song behind the "whip and nae nae" — peaked at No. 3 on the Billboard charts, while Drake's "In My Feelings" (which inspired the #InMyFeelingsChallenge) topped the charts for a cool 10 weeks last year.

 Maybe it won't be long before "Baby Shark" enters the graveyard of Internet memes.
-Still, even if it doesn't, "Baby Shark" has plenty of life — kids latch onto favorite songs for a whole lot longer than the disposable internet does.
+Still, even if it doesn't, "Baby Shark" has plenty of life — kids latch on to favorite songs for a whole lot longer than the disposable Internet does.